Panel User Guide

 For Orders with a value of $20 million or more, the Australian Industry Participation National Framework may apply.
 Information is available on the Australian Industry Participation website and you can contact the relevant area on 02 6213 6404 or email aip@industry.gov.au to discuss these requirements.

-Black Economy Policy
+Shadow Economy Policy

 All Service Providers have supplied a Statement of Tax Record (STR) as part of the requirements in their tender response.
-Service Providers are required to hold a valid and satisfactory STR at all times during the Head Agreement period and provide a copy on request to Finance or an Agency.
+Service Providers are required to hold a valid and satisfactory STR at all times during the Head Agreement period and provide a copy on request to Finance or an entity.

 Other Relevant legislation, policies and guidance